 A high SFR surface density, $\Sigma_{SFR}$, has been highlighted as a galaxy property which can correlate with \fesc \citep{Izotov2016LyC_compactgals,Naidu2020UVbright_high_fesc,Gazagnes2020LyaLyCescape,Jaskot2024multivariateLyC_lowz}.
-The explanation centers on stellar feedback which can create holes in the ISM, and does so more efficiently when the stellar environment is more concentrated (higher $\Sigma_{SFR}$).
+The explanation centers on stellar feedback creating holes in the ISM more efficiently when the stellar environment is more concentrated (higher $\Sigma_{SFR}$).

-We define $\Sigma_{SFR}$ within \objname's UV half-light radius, using the typical equation for $\Sigma_{SFR}$ \citep{Shibuya2019morphologies_lya,Naidu2020UVbright_high_fesc}: $\Sigma_{SFR} = \frac{\mathrm{SFR}/2}{\pi r_{50}}$. \objname's $r_{50} =\ $\rfiftykpc.
-This half-light radius is derived in \cite{Nedkova2024ApJ} using a multi-wavelength version of GALFIT \citep{Peng2002Galfit, Peng2010Galfit} that fits Sérsic profiles in all available filters simultaneously \citep{Haussler2013MNRAS}.
-For \objname, 30 mas CANDELS imaging \citep{Koekemoer2011CANDELS} in nine filters are used to constrain the half-light radius: F435W, F606W, F775W, F814W, F850LP, F105W, F125W, F140W, and F160W.
-While the re-processing of the ACS/WFC imaging as part of the HST archival program ID 16621 provide significant improvements to the image quality, these improvements are most significant in F435W, and less so in F775W, from which we measure the half-light radius.
+We define $\Sigma_{SFR}$ within \objname's UV half-light radius using the typical equation for $\Sigma_{SFR}$ \citep{Shibuya2019morphologies_lya,Naidu2020UVbright_high_fesc}: $\Sigma_{SFR} = \frac{\mathrm{SFR}/2}{\pi r_{50}}$.
+The half light radius of \objname is $r_{50} =\ $\rfiftykpc, as derived in \cite{Nedkova2024ApJ} using a multi-wavelength version of GALFIT \citep{Peng2002Galfit, Peng2010Galfit} that fits Sérsic profiles in all available filters simultaneously \citep{Haussler2013MNRAS}.
+For \objname, the 30mas HST mosaics in nine filters were used to constrain the half-light radius: F435W, F606W, F775W, F814W, F850LP, F105W, F125W, F140W, and F160W.
+While the re-processing of the ACS/WFC imaging as part of the HST archival program ID 16621 provide significant improvements to the image quality, these improvements are most significant in F435W and less so in F775W, the latter of which we use to measure the half-light radius.
 We therefore opt to use the results from \cite{Nedkova2024ApJ} that are constrained over multiple wavelengths, noting that we also find good agreement using the {\tt photutils} package on the re-processed F775W image, lending confidence to this result.